-If you’re more for competition than co-operation, the Crucible is the place for competitive multiplayer with teams of four.
+If you’re more for competition than co-operation, the Crucible is the place for competitive multiplayer with teams of four players.
 Those wanting a co-operative challenge can opt for a raid, which sees six players face some of the toughest challenges the game has to offer.

-Destiny 2 currently has a max level of 20 (or 25 if you own Curse of Osiris), which you should reach quickly by earning experience through play.
-However, your player level offers little in the way of boosting defence and damage – it’s your power level that does the heavy lifting.
+Destiny 2 currently has various leveling systems, and each pertains to a unique version of gameplay.
+Your player level offers little in the way of boosting defense and damage – it’s your power level that does the heavy lifting.

-Wondering what those colourful dodecahedrons are that pop out of enemies and treasure chests?
-They’re Engrams, or loot by another name, and they come in colour-coded rarities.
+Are you wondering what those colorful dodecahedrons are that pop out of enemies and treasure chests?
+They’re Engrams or loot by another name, and they come in color-coded rarities.

-Knowing what these mean from a glance is a great way to prioritise your attention.
-White Engrams are Common, green ones are Uncommon, blue are Rare and purple is Legendary.
-You can also find yellow “Exotic” Engrams that offer up several unique perks over any other Engram drop.
-The general rule of thumb is that the rarer the Engram, the more powerful perks a gun or armour will have.
+Knowing what these mean from a glance is a great way to prioritize your attention.
+White Engrams are Common, green ones are not, blue is Rare, and purple is Legendary.
+You can also find yellow “Exotic” Engrams that offer several unique perks over any other Engram drop.
+The general rule of thumb is that the rarer the Engram, the more powerful bonuses a gun or armor will have.

-There are also Bright Engrams, awarded for either earning enough experience points or bought via Destiny 2’s microtransactions.
-These Engrams are full of cosmetic items such as armour shaders and spaceships to unique armour pieces and fancy emotes.
+Bright Engrams are awarded for either earning enough experience points or bought via Destiny 2’s microtransactions.
+These Engrams are full of cosmetic items such as armor shaders and spaceships to unique armor pieces and fancy emotes.

 Xur (or Ol’ Tentacle Face, as some people call him) is a seller who appears every Friday somewhere within Destiny 2’s Patrol regions.
-Sometimes he’s up a tree, other times he’s in a cave, but you now have a marker on the map so you can find him.
+Sometimes Xur is up a tree; other times, he’s in a cave, but you now have a marker on the map so you can find him.

-Wondering why Xur’s so special?
-Well, each week he comes with four Exotic items for sale: one gun and an armour piece each for Warlock, Hunter and Titan.
-As of 15 December he also sells an item called Three of Coins, which boosts the likelihood of earning Exotics for four hours.
+Are you wondering why Xur is so special?
+Well, each week, he comes with four Exotic items for sale: one gun and an armor piece each for Warlock, Hunter, and Titan.
+He also sells Three of Coins, which boosts the likelihood of earning Exotics for four hours.

 6. Take on the Raid (and the Raid Lair)

 Raids have always been Destiny at its best.
 It’s the place where you can wade in with a fireteam of six, going up against devious puzzles and bosses to earn some of Destiny’s best rewards.
-In Destiny 2, the raid takes you to The Leviathan, a huge and opulent spaceship which has appeared to challenge the Guardians that defeated Ghaul.
+In Destiny 2, the raid takes you to The Leviathan, a vast and opulent spaceship that has appeared to challenge the Guardians that defeated Ghaul.

-Curse of Osiris adds a smaller “Raid Lair”.
+Curse of Osiris adds a smaller “Raid Lair.”
 The Eater of Worlds raid takes you back to The Leviathan, but this time down into a different part of the ship.
-It’s not as long a full raid, but it’s an entirely new, and very enjoyable, challenge to take on.
+It’s not as long a full raid, but it’s an entirely new and delightful challenge to take on.

 Destiny 2 is packed with plenty of things to do away from the main campaign missions.
-You can find most of these activities within Patrol areas, and Bungie has put these exploration zones into Earth’s European Dead Zone, as well as on Titan, Nessus and Io.
-Each area is packed with things to do, including Lost Sectors to find, Adventure side missions to undertake, Public Events to participate in and Quests for Exotic weaponry.
+You can find most of these activities within Patrol areas, and Bungie has put these exploration zones into Earth’s European Dead Zone, as well as on Titan, Nessus, and Io.
+Each place is packed with things to do, including Lost Sectors to find, Adventure side missions to undertake, Public Events to participate in, and Quests for Exotic weaponry.

-Because you can fast travel to their locations while on Patrol, Public Events are one of the best ways to earn loot quickly.
-You’ll also often have other Guardians to fight alongside in these open areas, meaning you can team up and take down foes even if you haven’t brought your own fireteam.
+Because you can fast-travel to their locations while on Patrol, Public Events are one of the best ways to earn loot quickly.
+There are also have other Guardians to fight alongside in these open areas, meaning you can team up and take down foes even if you haven’t brought your fireteam.

-If you’ve played Destiny, you probably already have a favourite class and character ready to import into Destiny 2.
-For those starting afresh, you can choose to either be a Warlock, Hunter or Titan class.
+If you’ve played Destiny, you probably already have a favorite class and character ready to import into Destiny 2.
+You can choose to either be a Warlock, Hunter, or Titan class for those starting afresh.

 Think powerful wizards, stealthy scouts, and tough-as-nails warriors – but in space.

-If you’re wondering which class is best for newcomers, don’t.
-Each one has a similar learning curve and abilities as each class has the same three elemental subclasses: Void, Arc and Solar.
-You unlock these, and their individual abilities, as you level up but all you really need to know is that they offer up different grenades, class abilities and super attacks.
+Suppose you’re wondering which class is best for newcomers, don’t.
+Each class has a similar learning curve and abilities because each class has the same three elemental subclasses: Void, Arc, and Solar.
+You unlock the classes (and their individual abilities) as you level up.
+Still, all you really need to know is that they offer up different grenades, class abilities, and super attacks.

-To give you an example, the Titan’s Striker subclass uses Arc energy to smash the ground with an area-of-effect blast; Sunbreaker uses Solar energy to form a throwable flaming hammer; and Sentinel utilises Void energy to create either a Captain America-like shield or a protective bubble for you and your allies.
+For example, the Titan’s Striker subclass uses Arc energy to smash the ground with an area-of-effect blast.
+Sunbreaker uses Solar energy to form a throwable flaming hammer.
+Sentinel utilizes Void energy to create either a Captain America-like shield or a protective bubble for you and your allies.

 One of the best things about Destiny 2 is how cinematic its storytelling is compared to the original game.
-Its tale of mankind’s survival after the fall of the Last City to the self-proclaimed leader of the Cabal Empire, Dominus Ghaul, is certainly entertaining, but it also serves as an excellent introduction to how to play Destiny 2.
+Its tale of humankind’s survival after the fall of the Last City to the Cabal Empire’s self-proclaimed leader, Dominus Ghaul, is certainly entertaining.
+Still, it also serves as an excellent introduction to how to play Destiny 2.